fooltowise/NeroNotes/Nero's Notes/Fastenal - Onsite and Fast Vending Solutions.md

 Yes, which is crazy.
 They installed their first vending machine in 2011; that’s just 10 years ago.

 ### Is that because, as you said, the customer looks at the total cost of ownership?
-If it saves on the wastage, if they contract their inventory in terms of what is being used, it actually encourages them to buy more stuff through the vending machines, even it’s more expensive than a Home Depot, for example?
+If it saves on the wastage, if they contract their inventory in terms of what is being used, it actually encourages them to buy more stuff through the vending machines, even it’s more expensive than a [[Home Depot]], for example?

 Correct.
 But maybe there are certain products that Fastenal just can’t sell, that they just don’t have the ability to sell, that will allow customers to put some of those things in lockers.
 It definitely opens the door to get them anything we can sell.